 Here, we go over the general layout of the Data sources panel and how to manage Lyro's knowledge overall.
 If you'd like to learn more about the two main methods of managing Lyro's knowledge, feel free to jump to the sections below:

-You can manage all your Lyro data sources in the main Lyro AI Chatbot section, specifically under Knowledge > Data sources:
+You can manage all your Lyro data sources in the main Lyro AI Agent section, specifically under Knowledge > Data sources:

-You can use the three-dot menu on the right to delete a question-and-answer pair (or website) you no longer wish to use for Lyro.
+You can use the three-dot menu on the right to delete any question-and-answer pair (or website) you no longer wish to use at all.

 You can quickly add new knowledge by clicking the Add button in the top-right:

-Once you click on Add, you will see a popup asking you to choose one of the four available methods - by providing website URLs, adding the question-and-answer pairs manually, importing a CSV file, or importing from external tools:
+Once you click on Add, you will see a popup asking you to choose one of the four available methods - by providing website URLs, adding the question-and-answer pairs manually, importing a CSV file, or importing from Zendesk:

 If you select the Website URL option, you will be able to add several web page addresses, or your entire website (so that Lyro can scan all of the relevant content automatically).
 Make sure you select the option you prefer: Scan priority pages or Scan single page.
 Lyro will scan these URLs and extract the available knowledge; you can later browse (and modify!) it all as question-and-answer pairs.